Explore the Data

 Overview

-Lincoln has an active and educated workforce: high rates of workforce participation, low unemployment, over half of adults with post-secondary degrees, and high marks for quality from local businesses.
-However, most Lincoln households have not regained pre-Great Recession incomes, even when adjusting for inflation, though Lincoln’s most affluent households are thriving.
-Declining or stagnant measures for entrepreneurship and STEM jobs signal signs of weakness in Lincoln’s economy.
-The high percentage of children with all parents in the workforce signals the need for high quality childcare, but costs may consume a significant proportion of a household income.
+Lincoln continues to have an active and educated workforce: high rates of workforce participation, low unemployment, and with over half of adults with post-secondary degrees.
+However, Lincoln’s per capita income is lower than the U.S. metropolitan average, even after adjusting for Lincoln’s low cost of living.
+Lincoln also continues to have a high percentage of children with all parents in the workforce, which signals the need for high quality and affordable childcare.
+However, childcare costs have increased substantially since 2019 and may consume a significant proportion of household income.

 Footnotes

-2. Families with all parents in the workforce include two-parent families with both parents working and one-parent families with that parent working.
+- Families with all parents in the workforce include two-parent families with both parents working and one-parent families with said parent working.

-8. Committee on Prospering in the Global Economy of the 21st Century.
+- Committee on Prospering in the Global Economy of the 21st Century.
 (2007).
 Rising above the gathering storm: Energizing and employing America for a brighter economic future.
-Washington, D.C.: National Academies Press.
+Washington, DC: National Academies Press.